petrgazarov/git-repo-name/README.md

 ## Supported remotes

-`git-repo-name` Currently supports GitHub and file (bare) remotes.
+`git-repo-name` currently supports GitHub and file (bare) remotes.
 Contributions for GitLab, Bitbucket, and others are welcome!

 ## Acknowledgments